hyparam/hysnappy/README.md

 Snappy decompression with WebAssembly.

-A fast, minimal snappy decompression implementation built for WASM.
+A fast, minimal snappy decompression implementation in C built for WASM.

+Snappy compression was released by Google in 2011 with the goal of very high speeds and reasonable compression.
+Snappy is used in various applications.
+For example, snappy is the default compression format for [Apache Parquet](https://parquet.apache.org) files.

 ## Usage

+To decompress a `Uint8Array` with known output length:

 ```js
 import { snappyUncompress } from 'hysnappy'